jasoncbautista/flojo/README.md

-REST based APIs are automatically generated, but furthermore, corresponding Model code is written and generated, making it easy for users to quickly write complex prototypes with real backends.
+REST based APIs are automatically generated, but furthermore, corresponding model code is written and generated, making it easy for users to quickly write complex prototypes with real backends.

 ### Sample Interface